sagalpreet/Evolution-of-Clusters/Code/gui/README.md

 ```

 ## Known Issues
-1. Spacing does not work sometimes
+1. `Spacing` does not work sometimes
+2. `Slider.disable` not working